SuperBearAdventure/shicka/readme.md

 - `about` gives the link to this repository on `github.com`

+- `apply` makes the member enter the waiting room (only available to administrator members by default)

+- `approve` approves the author of the given message (only available to administrator members by default)

 - `bear <bear>` gives the gold time, the location, and the outfits of the given bear

 - `chat post <channel> <content>` sends the given content in the given channel (only available to administrator members by default)